aws-samples/python-data-science-template/README.md

 ## Pre-requisite

-You need to have the cli `cookiecutter` available on your Python environemnt.
+You need to have the cli `cookiecutter` available on your Python environment.
 Please see its installation instructions [here](https://cookiecutter.readthedocs.io/en/latest/installation.html).

 ## Usage

-To start a new project, you can run the following commands on your Python environment.
+To generate a directory structure for a new data science project, you can run the following commands on your Python environment.

 ```bash
 cookiecutter https://github.com/aws-samples/python-data-science-template